-Strathallan and Strathearn are home to over 9,500 residential dwellings with an average household size of 2.20.
+Strathallan and Strathearn is home to over 9,500 residential dwellings with an average household size of 2.20.
 Owner occupation is the predominant form of tenure within the locality accounting for over 70% of all dwellings.
-In regards to other tenures, the percentage of private rented dwellings is above the average for Perth and Kinross with both the percentage total for Registered Social Landlord and Council dwellings being below average for the area as a whole.
 One reason for the above average percentage of private rental dwellings is that the area as a whole has on average houses priced above both the local average.
-This means that affordability is more of a concern within the locality than it is some of the other localities, which results in more people being housed in the private sector.
+This means that affordability is more of a concern within the locality than it is in some of the other localities, which results in more people being housed in the private sector.

 House Condition Survey